cocconat/Queecs/README.md

 the blocks mixer program is written in C++ the process is execute in bash trough many repetitions (Samples ~40).

-I presented this work as my bachelor thesis, and I was intereste in make it reusable, if you re interexted mail to me.
+I presented this work as my bachelor thesis, and I m happy in make it reusable, if you re interested mail to me.
-Thank you
+#Thank you

 Cocconat